troch/react-hooked-reducer/README.md

 Use reducers in React, like with `useReducer` but with the following additional benefits:

 -   Receive actions from a `store`
--   Optionally embed your reducer inside a `store` and fully benefit
+-   Optionally embed your reducer inside a `store` and fully benefit from Redux developing tools

 ```
 yarn add react-hooked-reducer